Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/8 - Surveying the landscape.md

 *Thus:*

-> 2015: The Web isn't dead after all
+> 2015: The Web isn’t dead after all

 (Told you so…)